Mohammed-Khamis99/AWS-Projects/README.md

 ![image](https://github.com/user-attachments/assets/5087426d-ada1-41dc-9f4a-a9d4624634fe)

 ## Setting Up Lambda Function
-1. Create a Lambda Function:.
+1. Create a Lambda Function:
-o	Navigate to the AWS Lambda service in the console. o	Click "Create function" and choose "Author from scratch". o	Assign a name (e.g., FunWithMath) and select the latest Python version for runtime.
+- Navigate to the AWS Lambda service in the console.
+- Click "Create function" and choose "Author from scratch".
+- Assign a name (e.g., FunWithMath) and select the latest Python version for runtime.

 ![image](https://github.com/user-attachments/assets/7f71f8a1-269d-4b25-916e-e7ae18edd18c)

-2. Implement the Lambda Function:. o	Paste the following code into the code editor:
+2. Implement the Lambda Function:
+- Paste the following code into the code editor:
 ```
 # import the JSON utility package
 import json